-Assistant Professor Jordi Cravioto Caballero

-Generation and Application of New Quantum Radiation

-Generation and application of new quantum radiations from relativistic electron beams have been studied.
+Program-Specific Assistant Professor Jordi Cravioto Caballero Generation and Application of New Quantum Radiation Generation and application of new quantum radiations from relativistic electron beams have been studied.
 Free electron laser, which is generated by a high brightness electron beam from accelerator, is considered as one of new generation radiation sources.
 FEL is tunable laser with a high power.
 We have developed a thermionic cathode RF gun with our original RF control system to generate mid-infrared FEL with compact accelerator system.
-In 2008 we succeeded in FEL power saturation at $13.6\,\mu$ m in wavelength and now the FEL can provide the intense laser light in the wavelength region from 3.4 to 26 $\mu$ m.
+In 2008 we succeeded in FEL power saturation at $13.6 \,\mu$ m in wavelength and recently achieved the world record in the FEL extraction efficiency.
+Now the FEL can provide the intense laser light in the wavelength region from 3.4 to 26 μm.
 As application researches, we promote the mode-selective phonon excitation experiment to study on wide-gap semiconductors in cooperation with in-house users as well as outside users.
-Generation and application of Laser-Compton Gamma-ray beam has been studied for the nuclear safeguard and nuclear security.
-A short period undulator consists of bulk high Tc superconducting magnet and table- top THz coherent radiation have been studied as well.
+Generation and application of Laser-Compton Gamma-ray beam has been studied for the nuclear safeguard.
+A short period undulator consists of bulk high Tc superconducting magnet and table- top THz coherent radiation have been studied.
+We promote international collaboration research on renewable energy implementation in ASEAN as well.

-Principle of FEL

-Generation of Free Electron Laser (FEL) is based on the microbunching phenomenon driven by a high brightness electron beam which interacts with electro-magnetic field.
+Principle of FEL Generation of Free Electron Laser (FEL) is based on the microbunching phenomenon driven by a high brightness electron beam which interacts with electro-magnetic field.

-Wavelength Tunability of KU-FEL

-This graph shows the wavelength tenability of KU-FEL.
+Wavelength Tunability of KU-FEL This graph shows the wavelength tenability of KU-FEL.
 We can freely change the FEL wavelength from 3.4 to $26 \,\mu$ m by changing the electron beam energy from 36 to 20 MeV.
 The spectral width of the FEL is around 1-3 percent in FWHM.

 Isotope CT by using Laser-Compton Gamma-ray beam Isotope mapping by using Laser-Compton Gamma-ray beam generated in collision of electron beam and laser has been developed to apply nuclear safeguard.

-Advanced Atomic Energy Research Section

-We design and develop the zero-emission energy system powered by fusion, from its generation to utilization, and analyze it from environment, socioeconomics, and sustainability aspects.
+Advanced Atomic Energy Research Section We design and develop the zero-emission energy system powered by fusion, from its generation to utilization, and analyze it from environment, socioeconomics, and sustainability aspects.